nng555/hydra-conf/robustness/README.md

 # When are Pre-trained Transformers Robust?

-Make sure to set the environment variable `PROJ=robustness` before running these scripts.
+Make sure to set the environment variable `export PROJ=robustness` before running these scripts.
 All commands are run in the base fairseq directory for the corresponding project.

 ## Pre-training